 Homer L. King, Route 2, Lebanon, Missouri, June 20.-I began a series of meetings with the West Sixth St. church, in Ada, Oklahoma, June 2 and continued over three Lord's days.
 There were no visible results, but the attendance was fair throughout, and the church seemed strengthened.
 Preachers attending one or more services were, Tom E. Smith, Fred Kirbo, Clarence Kessinger, and Ray Kessinger, whom we were very glad to have.
 Brother Glen Elmore was with us for about a week, assisting much in song.
 We were delighted to have visiting brethren, from the City, Sulphur, McAlester, Garr Corner, Ardmore, and Waterford, California, possibly others.
 This congregation began about seven years ago, as the result of the efforts of three sisters in Ada and a mission meeting I conducted in the open on a vacant lot, and I enjoyed being with them again.
 I was glad to be in the singing school at Ardmore, Okla., the last two days, where I met many of my old friends, and Bro.
 C. T. McCormack (teacher) for the "irst time.
-The impression he made on me We were also glad to have Bro.
-W. D. Goodgion was favorable, and I hope to see more of him.
-I and family, and Sister Fancher one Lord's day am now at my home for a few days, enjoying a visit with Howard (my son), who has been re- forever."
-(Jer.
-24:7), "And I will give them a leased from CPS, also with Bro.
+The impression he made on me was favorable, and I hope to see more of him.
+I am now at my home for a few days, enjoying a visit with Howard (my son), who has been released from CPS, also with Bro.
 Cook and family, who came home the same day.
 I was to begin a mission meeting with Bro.
-Clarence Kessinger at Guthrie, Okla., this week, but we were unable to secure a suitable building, and instead.
-I mean to go via Sulphur, Oklahoma, to preach a few days, en route to Wichita Falls for the all-day meeting, July 4.
+Clarence Kessinger at Guthrie, Okla., this week, but we were unable to secure a suitable building, and instead, I mean to go via Sulphur, Oklahoma, to preach a few days, en route to Wichita Falls for the all-day meeting, July 4.
 After this, I hope to begin a series of meetings with the new congregation, near Mc-Kinney, Texas.
 Then, possibly, to Temple, Texas, for a short meeting and on to Miss. for the month of August.
 Let us keep the gospel waves rolling on and on, brethren, and please, remember to speak a word for the OPA wherever you go.
 Pray for me and the work of the Lord.